 - 7. Serve hot with plenty of rice or warm naan bread for sopping up the sauce.

-*Kashmiri Chile Powder Substitution
+*NOTE: Kashmiri Chile Powder Substitution

 - You can easily find Kashmiri chile powder online or in Indian and Middle Eastern markets.
 However, you can also make a quick substitution using everyday ingredients by relying on a ratio of either 2:1 or 3:1 sweet paprika to cayenne pepper, depending on how hot you fancy your chile powder.